VainlyStrain/Vaile/README.md

 - [x] Piping Attacks through Tor (not implemented everywhere yet)
 - [x] You just need the domain, and leave everything is to this tool.
 - [x] Vaile has full verbose out support, so you'll know whats going on.
+- [x] Since 2.2.5: Attacking now even easier with a new GUI

 ### Main new features
 The main differences between Vaile and TIDoS are: